mrggrp/PC-Build-Tutorial/Choosing Components.md

 # How to Pick the Correct Components
-- When choosing components it is important to remember that your games/applications will impact your choices.
+- When choosing components it is important to remember that the types of games you play will impact your choices.
 - I have provided some great midline components below that will be able to handle _most_ applications.
 - These provided parts may struggle with performance in more demanding applications like animation, modeling, and content creation.
 - ### [Click Here to Return to Table of Contents](https://github.com/mrggrp/PC-Build-Tutorial/blob/main/README.md)